 - Engage yourself in some backchannel talks.
 They allow students to post toTwitter during the class to share comments during a presentation.
 Such backchannel talks facilitated a lot the conversation and help gain some shared learning experience.

 - Collaborate with people from other classrooms in your school, as well as from other districts and even countries.
 This is one great thing about Twitter – it helps you connect with people that you would not know otherwise.

 The role of Twitter in learning is growing.
-This social media improves the communication between professors and students and facilitates the learning process.
-Twitter is at some extent the future of education and this is the time for you to become a part of this future.
+This social media improves communication between professors and students and facilitates the learning process.
+Twitter is to some extent the future of education and this is the time for you to become a part of this future.
 Use your existing account or create one and communicate with your teachers and with other students.
 Thus, you will start learning in a more efficient and more interesting way.